hotwheelsandhighheels/hotwheelsandhighheels.github.io/Trunk/drivers.md

   data-theme="intimacy loss identity"
   data-contributor="carson-sandell"
   data-location="san-jose">
   "I love her more than I can recognize most days.
-We spent so many weekends in San Jose, Monterey, Modesto, Turlock, and San Juan Bautista.
-There were times she endangered our lives for drugs.
-On a few occasions, we were almost killed.
-Yet with all of this, she loved her children more than anything in the world.
+We spent so many weekends in San Jose, Monterey, Modesto, Turlock, and San Juan Bautista... she loved her children more than anything in the world.
 We truly were her beacon."
 </blockquote>
 <p class="quote-attribution"><a href="/Drivers/Carson/">Carson Sandell</a></p>
 <span class="timeline-tag intimacy">Intimacy</span>